eldoy/api-concept/README.md

 The tests for this will be automatically generated.

-If you want to transitions some actions to code, the tests will still work.
+If you want to transition some actions to code, the tests will still work.

 Discuss: Do you really need tests if the code is this simple?